Team: Unified Business Development Team -

 - Discuss and align publicity requirements with prospective partners and marketing

 The newer, larger BD team will enable increased dapp and platform outreach.
-We again aim to have partnerships as a deliverable, as it is easy to measure, and the net result of other work (like conference attendance, product development etc).
-The aim of creating good product-market fit should also be viewed as a way of improving this metric.
+We again aim to have partnerships as a deliverable, as it is easy to measure, and the net result of other work (like conference attendance, product development etc.).
+The aim of creating good product-market fit should also be viewed as a way of improving this metric in future proposals.

-In addition to the above general Business Development responsibilities, the BD-API team responsibilities relate to growing the number of relevant API’s within the API3 Alliance through the lead generation cycle.
+In addition to the above general business development responsibilities, the BD-API team responsibilities relate to growing the number of relevant API’s and data beacon within the API3 Alliance through the lead generation cycle.

 Customer Relationship Management and growth